opentargets/platform-etl-openfda-faers/README.md

 The blacklist is a manually curated txt file to exclude events that are uninformative for our purposes.
 This is passed as a parameter to the `platformDataProcessFDA.sc` script.

+### Outputs

+Spark will write the json results in many individual files as this allows each thread to write concurrently, rather than having to aggregate the data onto a single node before writing and is much faster.
+If you want all of the information in a single file the following command can be used:

+`touch results.jsonl; find <directory with results> -name 'part*.json' -exec cat {} \; >> results.jsonl `

 # Copyright
 Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline, Takeda Pharmaceutical Company and Wellcome Sanger Institute